 - Preparing a new General Plan Circulation and Mobility element to capture the goals of the California Complete Streets Act.
 "Complete Streets" is a national movement to ensure that all modes of transportation: vehicles, public transit, bicyclists, pedestrians of all ages and abilities are accommodated on roads as needed.
 The County's updated Circulation and Mobility element already addresses this but will be fine-tuned and updated to meet the needs of the Complete Streets Act.

 - A Roads Master Plan will be developed for nearly the 600 miles of County-maintained roads, addressing development policies and standards for both public and private roads, determining future road expansion needs, and identifying Complete Streets improvements.

 The Project Fact Sheet is available here and below.

-PROPOSED PLANNED CROSS SECTIONSThe links below show the proposed planned roadway cross sections for variations of arterial, rural, mountain, semi-rural, suburban, and urban.
-Understanding that each street on the County Roads System has unique characteristics, these proposed cross-sections provide a general theme of possibilities based on street-type. * Please note, the proposed planned cross sections are draft.
-Project staff members are taking comments, suggestions and questions regarding the cross sections in the “Contact Us” section or email us by clicking here.
+The links below show the proposed planned roadway cross sections for variations of arterial, rural, mountain, semi-rural, suburban, and urban.
+Understanding that each street on the County Roads System has unique characteristics, these proposed cross-sections provide a general theme of possibilities based on street-type but would be customized for application to any street based on that street’s typography and characteristics.

 Below is a list of the meeting locations and the material that was presented.